WinZs/SoundHeartProject/README.md

 V2 is raw signal
 <br>
-V3 signal is filter to detect peak beat
+V3 signal is filter to detect peak beat with FFT Library